dolmades/dolmades-cli/README.md

 * `config.py` - a configuration file providing important settings

 ## Long-term Goal
-Once the prototype is feature-complete I want to work on an enhanced followup version based on Qt and a remote repository service where user can store their dolmades, ingredients and recipes.
+Once the prototype is feature-complete I want to work on an enhanced version based on Qt and a remote repository service where user can store their dolmades, ingredients and recipes.

 ### Requirements